Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ![plot of chunk Preliminary plot of London.
 Areas with high sports participation are blue](figure/Preliminary_plot_of_London__Areas_with_high_sports_participation_are_blue.png)

-Congratualations!
-You have just interogated and visualised a spatial dataset: what kind of places have high levels of sports participation?
+Congratulations!
+You have just interrogated and visualised a spatial dataset: what kind of places have high levels of sports participation?
 The map tells us.
-Do not worry for now about how this was acheived: we will cover this in subsequent sections.
+Do not worry for now about how this was achieved: we will cover this in subsequent sections.

 While we are on the topic of loading data, it is worth pointing out that R can save and load data efficiently into its own data format (`.RData`).